EmirWorld/EmirWorld/README.md

-# EmirWorld
+# Emir Kovacevic

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-EmirWorld-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/emirworld/)

-Hello there! 👋 I'm EmirWorld, a passionate software developer with a love for coding and problem-solving.
+Hello there! 👋 I'm Emir, a passionate software developer with a love for coding and problem-solving.
 Welcome to my GitHub profile, where you can explore my projects, contributions, and skills.

 ## 🔭 Current Focus
 I'm currently working as a contractor for Misija.web, a dynamic web development agency, where I collaborate on various projects and contribute to their success.